geoserver/geoserver-history/doc/en/user/source/installation/binary/osx.rst

 #.
 Navigate to the `GeoServer Download <http://geoserver.org/display/GEOS/Stable>`_ page and click your preferred GeoServer version--Stable, Latest or Nightly.

 #.
-On the resulting page, download and save the the :guilabel:`Binary (OS independent)` format of your preferred GeoServer version.
+On the resulting page, download and save the :guilabel:`Binary (OS independent)` format of your preferred GeoServer version.

     .. note:: Download GeoServer wherever you find appropriate.
 In this example we download the GeoServer archive to the Desktop.
 If GeoServer is in a different location, simply replace ``Desktop`` in the following command to your own folder path.